Dog Bite Lawyers in Alton, IL

 A dog bite lawyer in Alton, IL can provide a range of services to help you with your case.
 Here are some of the benefits to hiring an attorney for your claim:

-- Analyze your case — A dog bite lawyer can go over the details and determine whether you have a valid claim.
-They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.
+• Analyze your case — A dog bite lawyer can evaluate your case and tell you whether you have a valid claim.
+They will review all of the evidence and how it fits with law and case precedent.

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Alton, IL, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to court if necessary.
-Throughout the duration of your case, your Alton, IL dog bite lawyer will be available to answer any questions you may have.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Alton, IL, and they can help you navigate the injury claims process from filing an initial insurance claim to going to court if you have to.
+Throughout the duration of your case, your Alton, IL dog bite lawyer will be there to answer any questions you have about personal injury claims.

-- Gather evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
+• Gather evidence — A dog bite lawyer can gather evidence to support your claim.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company to get you the compensation you're entitled to.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and ensure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company to get you the compensation you deserve.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people liable for the harm they cause.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold people liable for the harm they cause.
 Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Neither state has a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state has a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

-Instead, both states operate under the doctrine of "strict liability", meaning that a dog owner is liable for a dog bite even if the owner did nothing wrong.
-Unlike other forms of liability, such as negligence, strict liability does not require you to prove that the dog owner did anything wrong.
+Instead, both states adhere to "strict liability", meaning that a dog owner is liable for a dog bite even if the owner did nothing wrong.
+Unlike other forms of liability, such as negligence, strict liability does not require the victim to prove that the dog owner did anything wrong.
 Instead, the mere fact that the dog caused harm is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.